HL7/fhir-saner/input/pagecontent/actors.md

 #### Supplemental Data Option

 An actor implementing the Supplemental Data Option supports the use of Bundle in Push transactions used with the MeasureReport resource.
-Actors implementing the Supplemental Data Option must also implement the Push Option.
+Actors implementing the Supplemental Data Option **shall** also implement the Push Option.

 This option applies to the actors as described below.